CSCfi/csc-user-guide/docs/data/sensitive-data/sd-apply.md

 - **Application**.
 Access to a dataset is granted for a single, designated purpose only.
 Add the necessary information about your research: research/study name, research plan abstract, Data access start date and Data access end date.

-To submit your Application, select *Send application* under Actions.
+To submit your application, select *Send application* under Actions.
 Unfortunately, editing or deleting the application is no more possible after sending the application.
 However, removing members is still possible.
 If you want to use the application as a template for a new application, select *Copy as new application*.
 Note that the attachments (e.g. research plan) of your old application will also be copied.

 ### Step 4: Wait for approval
-After you have sent the Application, it will be forwarded to the Data Access Committee, which evaluates it and grants the access rights.
+After you have sent the application, it will be forwarded to the Data Access Committee, which evaluates it and grants the access rights.

 During the approval process, the Data Access Committee can: